SKShorna/problem-solving-practice-python/README.md

 ## Git workflow for beginners

-1. to access git into local created directory, type command in local pc's terminal and copy the url from the git website: `git clone url`
+1. To access git into local created directory, type command in local pc's terminal and copy the url from the git website: `git clone url`
 1. type `git status` after cloning

 1. To add file in git --> `git add filename.extension`